ThatFurryOne/System-Information-Script/contributing.md

 The output styling needs to be ordered and remove remove unnescary information, this may require awk/grep knowledge.

 ###Example output
-This is of Ubuntu in a Virtual Machine:
+This is Ubuntu in a Virtual Machine:

 ```
 OS: Linux